A Nature-Inspired Cottage

 Stains and Smells

-This was a drug house, so you can imagine the smells and floor stains we had to deal with.
+This was a drug house, so you can imagine the debris and floor stains we had to deal with.
 The solution to urine stains: 3% hydrogen peroxide, a squirt of dish soap and a bit of baking soda.
-Dead mouse smells: open containers of coffee grounds placed around the house to absorb the smell.
+Dead mouse smells can be cured by placing open containers of coffee grounds around the house to absorb the smell.
 Both worked pretty well.

 Very Old Kitchen

 We ripped out old cabinets but kept cabinet shelves to use as open shelving in the finished kitchen.
-To reduce the number of cabinets, we built a European-style kitchen vent box, made of 2x4s and drywall.
-Hardest part of this kitchen reno?
-Plaster walls reinforced with steel mesh making it difficult to find a mesh-free space to nail any shiplap paneling onto the walls.
-(This house was apparently built to withstand earthquakes and hurricanes!)
+To reduce the cost of cabinets, we built a European-style kitchen vent box, made of 2x4s and drywall.
+The hardest part of this kitchen reno?
+Opening up plaster walls embedded with steel mesh!
+This house must have been built to withstand earthquakes and hurricanes!

 Window Glazing & Tuckpointing

-Old wood windows were too expensive to replace, so they were taken apart, paint removed, sanded, painted and re-glazed, a labor intensive and painstaking process.
-I’d recommend new windows if possible.
-Additionally, the exterior foundation and chimney brick had loose mortar, so extensive tuckpointing repairs were needed.
+Old wood windows were too expensive to replace, so they were taken apart, scrapped and sanded, re-painted and re-glazed.
+It was a labor intensive and painstaking process indeed.
+I’d recommend new windows if your budget allows.
+In addition, the exterior foundation and chimney brick had loose mortar, so extensive tuckpointing repairs were needed.

 Mismatched Floorboards